VguruShetty/Stone-Paper-Scissors-Game/README.md

 A fun, interactive Stone–Paper–Scissors web game built using HTML, CSS, and JavaScript.
 Play against the computer, track your score, and enjoy clean visuals with dynamic messages for wins, losses, and draws.

-🚀 Live Demo
+🚀 Live Demo:

 👉 Play the Game Here

  https://vgurushetty.github.io/Stone-Paper-Scissors-Game/

-🧩 Features
+🧩 Features:

 🎮 Simple and interactive gameplay